Sonoma County Cabernet Sauvignon 2014

 / Sonoma County

-Fruit for the Sonoma County Cabernet Sauvignon comes from the estate vineyards in the Sonoma and Russian River Valleys, as well as from growers in Sonoma County’s other top appellations, including Dry Creek Valley, Alexander Valley and Rockpile.
+Fruit for our Sonoma County Cabernet Sauvignon comes from our estate vineyards in the Sonoma and Russian River Valleys, as well as from growers in Sonoma County’s other top appellations, including Dry Creek Valley and Alexander Valley.
 Each carefully selected vineyard contributes distinctive and individual qualities to the finished wine.
-All grapes are gently de-stemmed before cold-soaking for three days to extract optimal color and aromas.
-The fruit is inoculated with several different yeast strains to build complexity and then fermented in separate lots.
-Secondary malolactic fermentation occurs in 100% French oak barrels, 18% new oak.
+All grapes are gently de-stemmed before cold-soaking for two days to extract optimal color and flavor.
+The fruit is fermented in separate lots, allowing each lot to be individually and distinctly crafted before being aged in French oak barrels, 20% new.
+The wines are kept 18 months in barrel before final blending and bottling.

 An excellent companion to aged blue cheese, braised or grilled beef, and roast pork with fruit.